 Cookies are small pieces of information stored on the hard drive of a user's computer which contain information about the user.
 Moodscope uses session cookies to ensure that you can interact with our web site successfully.
 These will record data entered by you so that it is available from one screen to the next, but it is not recorded or held by us after you leave our web site by logging out.
 These session cookies exist only as long as the browser remains open.
 Once the browser is closed, the cookie is deactivated.
 If you want to prevent our cookies being stored on your computer in future, you may do so by referring to your internet browser's instructions.
 You can do this by clicking on the "Help" menu.
 Please note however that if you disable our cookies you may not be able to access certain areas of our site.

-If you want to stop using the Moodscope service and wish all your data to be erased from the database, please let us know by contacting us at email@example.com.
-We'll remove all trace of you.
+If you want to stop using the Moodscope service and wish all your data to be erased from the database, please go to the ‘Manage Account’ section on the web site or send a request to firstname.lastname@example.org.

 Finally, if you have any concerns at all about aspects relating to privacy, please get in touch with us via the following contact details: